-Support our local vendors by visiting and shopping at our virtual marketplace and restaurant guide!
-The marketplace will be available on the website throughout the festival.
+Our in-person market place has returned!
+Support our local vendors during the in-person screening at PCC Moriarty Auditorium or by visiting and shopping at our virtual marketplace and restaurant guide! throughout the festival.

 Dinner and a Movie

-Check out our African and Black-owned restaurant guide, available throughout the festival, to find great take-out options to enjoy at home during your film!
+Check out our African and Black-owned restaurant guide, available throughout the festival, to find great take-out options to enjoy at home or before the screening of your film!